Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and

-The FGR rate for the above model Hamiltonian is as follows:\cite{jang-exciton} \be k_{FG} = \frac{J_{eff}^2}{\hbar^2}\int^{\infty}_{-\infty} dt \exp\left \{ \frac{i}{\hbar} (\tilde E_1-E_0)t - G_{R,01}(t) -G_{I,01}(t) \right\} , \ee where $G_{R,01}(t)$ and $G_{I,01}(t)$ are respectively defined by eqs. \ref{eq:gr-ij} and \ref{eq:gi-ij} with $i=0$ and $j=1$.
+The FGR rate for the above model Hamiltonian is as follows:\cite{jang-exciton} \ben k_{FG} &=& \frac{J_{eff}^2}{\hbar^2}\int^{\infty}_{-\infty} dt \exp\Bigg \{ \frac{i}{\hbar} (\tilde E_1-E_0)t \nonumber \\ && - G_{R,01}(t) -G_{I,01}(t)\Bigg \} , \een where $G_{R,01}(t)$ and $G_{I,01}(t)$ are respectively defined by eqs. \ref{eq:gr-ij} and \ref{eq:gi-ij} with $i=0$ and $j=1$.

 Figure \ref{ks1s0} shows calculated nonradiative rates for a range of energy gap values.
 The actual values of energy gaps, which are shown as vertical lines, are $1.378\ {\rm eV}$ for Flav5 and $1.177\ {\rm eV}$ for Flav7.
-These confirm that actual transitions indeed occur within ranges where the energy gap law behavior\cite{englman-mp18,jang-jcp155-1} is expected to be observed.
+These confirm that actual transitions indeed occur within ranges where the energy gap law behavior\cite{englman-mp18,jang-jcp155-1} is expected.
 In order to determine the contribution of the high frequency C-H or C-D stretching modes to these rates, we also calculated rates with contributions of those modes to HR factors turned off.
 The resulting data are shown as red lines.
-Eliminating these high frequency contributions indeed reduce the rates, more significantly as the gap increases.
+Eliminating these high frequency contributions indeed reduces rates, more significantly as the gap increases.

-Table \ref{table2} shows values of theoretical rates determined at the positions of actual energy gap values in Fig. \ref{ks1s0}.
-Experimental nonradiative rates are also shown for comparison.
-The theoretical values are smaller than experimental ones, which suggest contributions of Duschinsky rotation effects\cite{mebel-jpca103,niu-scc51,niu-jpca114,borrelli-jcp129,wang-jcp154} and non-Condon effects can be significant.
-Nonetheless, the theoretical trends agree well with experimental one.
+Table \ref{table2} shows values of theoretical rates determined at the \re{actual experimental energy gap values (vertical lines) }in Fig. \ref{ks1s0}.
+Experimental nonradiative rates are also provided for comparison \re{(see SI for details of how these rates were determined)}.
+The theoretical values are smaller than experimental ones, which \re{we attribute to contributions of Duschinsky rotation effects\cite{mebel-jpca103,niu-scc51,niu-jpca114,borrelli-jcp129,wang-jcp154} and non-Condon effects that are not accounted for by our model Hamiltonian and rate expression.
+In particular, we expect that inclusion of explicit consideration of momentum non-Condon effects in NDC, for which closed form rate expression is possible,\cite{jang-rhee-manu2023} can account for the significant portion of the discrepancy. } Nonetheless, the theoretical trends agree well with experimental ones.
 For both original and fully deuterated molecules, we also determined rates for the hypothetical situation where high frequency C-H or (C-D) stretching modes do not contribute.
-The resulting values are shown in parentheses.
-It is shown that contributions of high frequency modes to the total NDCs and rates are relatively small for these cases.
+The resulting theoretical values, \re{which are shown in parentheses, clarify} that contributions of high frequency modes to the total NDCs and rates are relatively small for these cases.